 But if you’re short on time, you might want to coordinate with the embassy to see if they can help you get it faster.
 Once they release it, make sure to collect your student visa personally.

 Due to recent quarantine requirements before entering South Korea, you might need to arrive at least two weeks before the semester starts.
 In this case, you might need to book your flight before you receive your visa.

 On the other hand, you can also book a flight as soon as you receive your visa.
 However, this option might cost you more.

-I hope that this article on getting a Korean student visa was helpful!
-If you’re interested in studying abroad, make sure to check out the Available Programs for International Students!
+We hope that this article on getting a Korean student visa was helpful!
+To learn more about studying in this country with endless opportunities, please check out the Study in South Korea Page.
+If you’re interested in studying abroad, make sure to also check out the Available Programs for International Students!